matheo/UserBundle/Resources/doc/index.md

 Composer will install the bundle to your project's `vendor/matheo` directory.

-### Step 2: Enable the bundle
+### Step 2: Enable the bundles

-Enable the bundle in the kernel:
+Enable the bundles in the kernel:

 ``` php
 <?php